 I am an award-winning scholar, writer and artist.
 I recently completed a SSHRC-funded postdoctoral fellow at Bloorview Research Institute, at Holland Bloorview Kids Rehabilitation Hospital in Toronto, Canada.
-My work is interdisciplinary and intersectinoal, drawing on theatre, dance and performance studies, critical disability and age studies, queer and feminist phenomenology and aesthetic philosophy.
+My work is interdisciplinary and intersectional, drawing on theatre, dance and performance studies, critical disability and age studies, queer and feminist phenomenology and aesthetic philosophy.
 I hold a Bachelor of Fine Arts and Master of Arts from York University’s Department of Theatre, and attained my PhD from Ontario Institute for Studies in Education at University of Toronto, which was supported by a CIHR‐STIHR Doctoral Fellowship in Health Care, Technology, and Place.
+I am currently a Visiting Scholar at Sensorium, a research centre embedded in the School of the Arts, Media, Performance & Design at York University, and also an Academic Fellow at the Centre for Critical Qualitative Health Research, University of Toronto.

-I have worked in professional theatre for 20 years in a number of capacities, including artistic work, administration, education and production – this includes companies such as CanStage, Young People’s Theatre, Mirvish Productions, Tarragon Theatre, The Charlottetown Festival, and many Toronto-based independent theatre companies.
+I have worked in professional theatre for 20 years in a number of capacities, including artistic work, administration, education and production – this includes companies such as Canadian Stage Company, Young People’s Theatre, Mirvish Productions, Tarragon Theatre, The Charlottetown Festival, and many Toronto-based independent theatre companies.
 Since 2005, with the development of After the Crash: a play about brain injury which was commissioned by Toronto Rehab and University of Toronto, I have been working with health researchers, community members and clinical practitioners integrating the arts in disability, aging and health research and practice.
 In 2008 I launched Possible Arts.